top of page

 The New Testament continues,

 The Torah’s original intention in permitting divorce was to protect the vulnerable and innocent in the midst of the olam hazeh [23].
-In first century Israel, this allowance was turned into a license for dealing treacherously with one’s spouse (Malachi 2:14), allowing one to use divorce like an ancient siege weapon, a tragedy akin to the Fall of Masada on a personal scale.
+In the first-century Israel, this allowance was turned into a license for dealing treacherously with one’s spouse (Malachi 2:14), allowing one to use divorce like an ancient siege weapon, a tragedy akin to the Fall of Masada on a personal scale.
 The spiritual state of Israel was not unlike the sotah, the wayward wife, as seen through the pages of the New Testament, confirmed by the minute details of the Mishnah, as foretold by the Prophets and revealed in the expectations of the Sages.
 Yet, Miriam typified Israel, representing the nation in an ideal sense even as the moral fiber of her society around her unraveled.
-Her Hebrew song echoed that of Miriam the sister of Moses (Exodus 15:21) and Hannah the mother of Samuel (1 Samuel 2:1), as she proclaimed the glory of God, and still resonates to this day.
+Her Hebrew song echoed that of Miriam, the sister of Moses (Exodus 15:21), and Hannah, the mother of Samuel (1 Samuel 2:1), as she proclaimed the glory of God, and still resonates to this day.
 There was a time when only three people in the world believed her story, now not only did Joseph her husband believe, but the message was about to be preached in all nations.
-The Messiah had come, not only to rebuild the walls of Jerusalem ravaged by the weapons of foreign powers, but to repair the breach within our hearts.
+The Messiah had come not only to rebuild the walls of Jerusalem ravaged by the weapons of foreign powers but to repair the breach within our hearts.
 As it is written,

 והיא יולדת בן וקראת את־שמו ישוע כי הוא יושיע את־עמו מחטאתיהם